 The Lighthouse at Alexandria was designed by the Greek architect Sostratus of Cnidus.
 It was constructed of a light-colored stone that was reinforced with molten lead.
 This would have protected the walls from crashing ocean waves (this also helped it to become one of the longest-standing monuments of the list of wonders).
 It stood in three levels: a lower square level with a strong core to provide support, an octagon-shaped center level, and a circular level on top.
 At the peak of the lighthouse was a mirror that reflected the light of the sun at day, and a fire was lit each evening.

-The Pharos at Alexandria stood and remained in use until 2 earthquakes, in 1303 and 1323, reduced it to rubble.
-In 1994, underwater archaeologists located some of the remains of the lighthouse in the Alexandrian Harbor, and more have recently been located using remote imaging.
-Some remains of the Pharos were also used in the construction of Fort Qaitbey in the 15th century, which stands on the very same spot to this day.
+The Pharos at Alexandria stood and remained in use until two earthquakes, in 1303 and 1323 CE, reduced it to rubble.
+In 1994 CE, underwater archaeologists located some of the remains of the lighthouse in the Alexandrian Harbor, and more have recently been located using remote imaging.
+Some remains of the Pharos were also used in the construction of Fort Qaitbey in the 15th century CE, which stands on the very same spot to this day.